Our expert conservatory decor ideas for both the interior and exterior

-Moving to a new house is one of life’s most stressful events, let alone in COVID times!
+For years, many homeowners have seen their old conservatories from the 90s and before decline into unused and unloved spaces.
+After years of neglect, they can become quite unattractive spaces.
+However, with today’s modern glazing technology, high-performance conservatories are becoming a popular and aesthetically pleasing feature of South East homes.
 Adding a conservatory or replacing an old conservatory roof provides Essex and South East homeowners with the most uncomplicated way to add or make the most of essential space whilst simultaneously welcoming the outside inside.

-With so many conservatory styles available, it can be difficult to know where to begin!
+With so many conservatory styles available, it can be difficult to know the best way to decorate!
 But don’t despair, as our expert conservatory decor ideas outlined below are sure to inspire you and get your conservatory project off the ground sooner than originally expected.

 Other than illuminating spotlights cleverly concealed around the perimeter of the conservatory, fashionable lighting ideas for modern conservatories include industrial overhanging pendant lights, modern crystal chandeliers and deep pendant drum lamp shades.
 When it comes to wallpaper, geometric, natural-inspired and 3D textured wallpapers all enhance modern conservatory decor further.

 What colour should I paint my conservatory interior?